WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod01/0101-Deploy and configure Windows Server Core.md

 ## Objectives

 - Deploy and configure Server Core.
-- Implement and configure Windows Admin Center.
+- Implement and use remote server administration.

 ## Estimated time: 45 minutes